BharatCyberForce/RADIUM/README.md

 | Credential Harvester | Scan for and collect stored credentials (Soon) |

-## 🛡️ Security Software / WAFs Bypassed
+## 🛡️ Security Software / WAFs Bypassed / Security Plugins

 Radium Shell has been tested against the following **server security suites** and **WAFs**.
 Where possible, payloads and commands were successfully executed or uploaded.